 Global Partnerships for Parks and Protected Area Management

-The role of the NPS Office of International Affairs is to serve the National Park Service by engaging more fully the talents and available resources of the Park Service for the implementation of its domestic and global missions.
+The NPS Office of International Affairs serves the National Park Service by engaging more fully the talents and available resources of the Service for the implementation of its domestic and global missions.
 It evaluates opportunities and coordinates responses involving the National Park Service in international programs, projects, and activities.
-It also provides leadership in the fulfillment of U.S. foreign policy objectives through implementation of treaty obligations and other agreements.
+It also provides leadership in the fulfillment of US foreign policy objectives through implementation of treaty obligations and other agreements.

 American and Australian fire programs have developed a multifaceted exchange program that has included direct support for fire operations, as well as an exchange of technical expertise.
 Because of the difference in fire seasons between the two hemispheres (summer fire season in the US is winter in the southern hemisphere), this arrangement proves particularly valuable in being able to provide mutual support.